-By contrast, adjustable rate mortgages are modified once a year after the fixed-rate period ends, typically after five years.
-The effect thus will be delayed, but then it could sting.
-An ARM whose rate rises from 3.85% to 5.85% the rest of this year would increase the monthly payment on a $300,000 adjustable rate mortgage by $363, Rossman says.
+By contrast, adjustable-rate mortgages are modified once a year after the fixed-rate period ends, typically after five years.
+The effects will be delayed, but then it could sting as your rate catches up with the increases.

 Are home interest rates going up?

-The average 30-year fixed rate is at 5.1%, according to Freddie Mac, up from 3.11% late last year.
-That has raised the typical monthly principal and interest payment on a $300,000 mortgage by $346 to $1,628, according to Bankrate’s mortgage calculator.
+The average 30-year fixed rate is at 5.23%, according to Freddie Mac, up from 2.96% a year ago.
+That has raised the typical monthly principal and interest payment on a $300,000 mortgage by $312.

 “Homebuying has become more difficult for many in the market,” says Lending Tree senior economic analyst Jacob Channel.
 A silver lining, he says, is that it should cool demand for homes, slowing torrid price growth and providing buyers more options and some relief from bidding wars.

 Existing home sales have already dropped by 14% since the start of the year and, at 5.61 million units annualized in April, were close to a two-year low.
 With mortgage rates continuing to rise, sales are set to fall even further, analysts said.